apache/flink-connector-prometheus/docs/content/docs/connectors/datastream/prometheus.md

 - One **`metricName`**.
 A string that translated into the value of the `__name__` label.
 - Zero or more **`Label`**.
 Each label contains a `key` and a `value`, both `String`.
   Labels represent additional dimensions of the samples.
-Duplicate keys are not allowed.
+Duplicate Label keys are not allowed.
 - One or more **`Sample`**.
 Each sample has a `value` (`double`) representing the measure, and a `timestamp` (`long`) representing the time of the measure, in milliseconds from the Epoch.